-That's the end of our 2022 web design roundup!
-We bet you'll find plenty of ways to embrace these top trends the next time you're working on a website for your clients.
+That’s the end of our 2023 web design trends roundup!
+We bet you’ll find plenty of ways to embrace these top trends the next time you’re working on a website for your clients.

 Thoughtfully incorporating trends into your designs can result in great websites and satisfied customers.
 It’s also a sound business strategy because you’ll always have something new to offer potential clients.

 For maximum visual impact, try using serif fonts and parallax effects.
 If your client is going for an elegant minimalist vibe, try a dark mode aesthetic along with some geometric grids.

 Wondering how to add appointment booking to your Beaver Builder site?
 For any business that relies on appointments, such as…